-With four convenient locations, ACRMC Family Medicine makes it easy to receive medical care for your entire family.
+With five convenient locations, ACRMC Family Medicine makes it easy to receive medical care for your entire family.

 The Bruce Ashley, M.D.
 Emergency Care Center is dedicated to treating all patients with dignity and compassion while providing them with the highest quality of care.